ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 	}

-All dependencies and the actual Apache installer itself are best obtained by running `yumdownloader <installername>` on the target CentOS version, sometimes this will require `sudo apt-get install yum-tools` to be installed first.
+All dependencies and the actual Apache installer itself are best obtained by running `yumdownloader <installername>` on the target CentOS version, sometimes this will require `sudo apt-get install yum-utils` to be installed first.

 ### Adding new major versions of Apache
 Ensure that the .rpm installer is present in the */file/CentOS/* directory under the correct version of CentOS.